 345 Commonwealth was designed by architect Frederick A. Norcross and built in 1925-1926 on a vacant lot.
 It was built as a ten-unit apartment building.
 Before it was completed, it was converted into nine apartments and one dentist’s office.

-Architectural plans — including floor plans and floor framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN F-15)
+Architectural plans — including floor plans and floor framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN F-15)

 345 Commonwealth was built for Henry Berch and Neil S. Cadigan, partners in the firm of Berch & Cadigan, steam heating contractors and real estate dealers.
 They are shown as the owners on the original building permit application, dated February 14, 1925.
 Henry Berch and his wife, Bessie (Gordon) Berch, lived in Mattapan, and Neil Cadigan and his wife, Alice L. (Cronin) Cadigan, lived in Medford.

 Henry Berch and Neil Cadigan purchased the land for 345 Commonwealth on February 18, 1925, from Samuel Feldman, who had purchased it on April 8, 1924, from Orin S. Green.
 In its April 13, 1924, report on Samuel Feldman’s purchase, the Boston Globe indicated that he “will start operations immediately in the construction of a modern eight-story brick and stone building, to be used for doctors’ offices, and others.”